Outcome focused, interdisciplinary research using light to perform imaging, sensing and diagnosis in biomedical applications.

 The OBEL team is composed of a mixture of research staff and PhD students:

-In addition to our staff and students, we collaborate with international researchers based in, for example, the USA, Italy, Poland and the UK.
+In addition to our staff and students, we collaborate with international researchers based in, for example, the USA, South-Korea, Poland and the UK.

 All project areas can accommodate two or more students.
 It may not be completely clear to you what you would actually do from the project description alone.
 Please take the opportunity to come and talk to us so that we can define a project around your skills.
 Contact details can be found on our webpage.